sk-classroom/asc-final-exam/exam-examples.md

    >Answer: B) Plotting the sum of squared errors at each iteration

 59. A user is concerned about the scale of input variables affecting the performance of an Adaline model.
 Which technique is recommended to address this issue before training the model?
-   - [ ] A) Normalizing the input variables using min-ax scaling
+   - [ ] A) Normalizing the input variables using min-max scaling
    - [ ] B) Standardizing the input variables using Z-core normalization
    - [ ] C) Performing principal component analysis (PCA) on the input variables
-   - [ ] D) Applying a non-inear transformation to the input variables
+   - [ ] D) Applying a non-linear transformation to the input variables
-   >Answer: B) Standardizing the input variables using Z-core normalization
+   >Answer: B) Standardizing the input variables using Z-score normalization

 60. When implementing the Adaline algorithm, a user encounters a problem where the model fails to converge.
 Which of the following modifications could help the model to converge?
    - [ ] A) Increasing the batch size for each iteration